-The Office of the Vice Provost for Graduate Studies in collaboration with the Graduate Programs Committee establishes and oversees the regulations and requirements for master's theses, professional projects and PhD dissertations at AUS.
-Degree candidates are responsible for adhering to these requirements as published in the Office of Graduate Studies Policies and Procedures document available on iLearn and accessible using the following path: iLearn-Community-Office of Graduate Studies (OGS)-Office of Graduate Studies Policies & Procedures.
-In addition, degree candidates are responsible for familiarizing themselves with and adhering to the standards and regulations of the latest edition of the AUS Guide to Writing and Formatting Dissertation-Thesis-Final Project Reports available on iLearn and accessible using the following path: iLearn-Community-Office of Graduate Studies (OGS)- Writing and Formatting Guidelines .
+The Office of the Vice Provost for Research and Graduate Studies in collaboration with the Graduate Programs Committee establishes and oversees the regulations and requirements for master's theses, professional projects and PhD dissertations at AUS.
+Degree candidates are responsible for adhering to these requirements as published in the Graduate Studies Policies and Procedures document available on iLearn and accessible using the following path: iLearn-Community-Graduate Studies-Graduate Studies Policies and Procedures.
+In addition, degree candidates are responsible for familiarizing themselves with and adhering to the standards and regulations of the latest edition of the AUS Guide to Writing and Formatting Dissertation-Thesis-Final Project Reports available on iLearn and the appeal and notify the student and the professor responsible for the course of the decision.
+If a change of grade is warranted, the dean (or appointed designee) will inform the Registrar of the grade change.